shenlebantongying/rime_latex/README.md

     tips: latex
 ```

-The configuration above allows only latex symbols start with '\\' and without any digits to avoid conflicts.
+The configuration above allows only latex symbols without any digits to avoid conflicts.

 ## Credits